Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

 The conformal Weyl curvature is \emph{the} prototypical Weyl field $W$ in the sense of \cite{ch:kl} and its algebraic properties allow us to construct energies using the \emph{Bel-Robinson tensor} $Q(W)$, which can be viewed as a generalisation of the energy-momentum tensor of electromagnetic theory.
 A key advantage of this approach is then that certain methods developed for the treatment of the linear equation \eqref{eq:wave:intro} --- in particular our understanding of the decay mechanism for solution to \eqref{eq:wave:intro} in the cosmological region --- carry over to the study of solutions to \eqref{eq:bianchi:W:intro}.
 We will elaborate on this in more detail in Section~\ref{sec:intro:proof}.

-In this paper we will accomplish the first part of the global non-linear stability problem, as formulated above as a characteristic initial value problem for the cosmological region.
-Following the strategy laid out in \cite{ch:kl}, we will make certain assumptions --- as part of an overarching bootstrap argument --- on the metric $g$, and the connection coefficients,\footnote{Connection coefficients are on the level of \emph{one} derivative of the metric.
-Alternatively these assumptions can be thought of as conditions on the geometric properties of a chosen \emph{foliation}, or as conditions on the deformation tensors of a number of relevant vectorfields.} and then prove a non-trivial statement for the Weyl curvature, which will allow us --- and this is the subject of the next paper --- to recover all assumptions initially made, thus yielding a full existence result.
+In this paper we will treat the first part of the global non-linear stability problem, as formulated above as a characteristic initial value problem for the cosmological region.
+Namely following the strategy laid out in \cite{ch:kl}, we will make certain assumptions on the metric $g$, and the connection coefficients,\footnote{Connection coefficients are on the level of \emph{one} derivative of the metric.
+Alternatively these assumptions can be thought of as conditions on the geometric properties of a chosen \emph{foliation}, or as conditions on the deformation tensors of a number of relevant vectorfields.} and then prove a non-trivial statement for the Weyl curvature.
+Independently in a second part we will prove that \emph{assuming the bounds on the Weyl curvature} all assumptions that were made here on the metric and the connection coefficients can be derived by a suitable gauge choice on the cosmological horizons.\footnote{In a simplified setting this is precisely what is achieved in \cite{schlue:optical}.
+Therein a global double null foliation of de Sitter spacetime --- namely under the assumption that the Weyl curvature vanishes identically --- is constructed by a suitable choice of spheres on a bifurcate null hypersurface.} In the context of an overarching bootstrap argument, it remains to show that the argument closes under the assumption of \emph{small initial data} on the cosmological horizons\footnote{Characteristic initial data will in particular be prescribed such that \emph{along} the cosmological horizons the geometry converges exponentially fast to the geometry induced by Kerr de Sitter.
+The detailed geometric setup is not discussed in this paper.
+For a general discussion of \emph{characteristic} initial data we refer to Chapter~2 in~\cite{ch:blue}.} to yield a full existence result.

 A significant challenge of this part lies in \emph{identifying} a set of assumptions which are on one hand sufficiently general to encompass the actual dynamics of the metric under the evolution of \eqref{eq:eve:lambda:intro} (too restrictive assumptions would be inconsistent, and have no chance of being recovered), while on the other hand sufficiently restrictive for the decay mechanism to come into play.
 The latter is predominantly the \emph{expansion}, which can be captured adequately on the level of \emph{mean curvatures}.